mdekauwe/FitFarquharModel/README.rst

 FitFarquharModel
 ====================

-Fitting routine for the Farquhar model parameters to a series of (or single) measured A-Ci curve data.
+Fitting routine for the Farquhar model parameters to a series of, or single measured A-Ci curve(s).

 Currently we have implemented two different fitting approaches.
-We now favour fitting all the A-Ci curves in a single step, whereas previously we fit each A-Ci curve separately (see below and Lin et al. 2013).
+We now favour fitting all the A-Ci curves in a single step with associated temperature dependancies, whereas previously we fit each A-Ci curve separately (see below and Lin et al. 2013).

 Our preferred fitting approach involves the assumption that the Vcmax, Rdfac and Jfac vary between leaves of a single species, however the temperature dependancies (Eav, Eaj, delSv and delSj) of these leaves do not.
 In addition we are fixing Hdv, Hdj and Ear.